ivan7237d/pipe-function/README.md

 ## Iterables

-[Functions for working with iterables](https://github.com/ivan7237d/antiutils/tree/master/src/internal/iterable) have signatures that try to stay close to equivalent RxJS operators, but have names like `mapIterable` that do not clash with RxJS.
+[Functions for working with iterables](https://github.com/ivan7237d/antiutils/tree/master/src/internal/iterable) have signatures that try to stay close to corresponding native array methods and RxJS operators.

 How-to: